jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ### Design Notes

- - In the game, whenever at camp Gustave (and later Maelle) writes down his experiences in his expedition thus far.
+ - In the game, whenever at camp Gustave (and later Maelle) writes down their experiences in the expedition thus far.
 It has been said (and lamented by many gamers) that this should have been represented as an in-game bestiary of all the Nevrons you have encountered.
  - Mechanically, I went with an artifact that charges up with every Nevron kill, that can be cashed in later down the road for extra cards.
+ - 28/09/2025: Reduced cost from 4 to 3

 ## Health Tint